 truck with their Christmas turkey.
 5th Army, Bisomo Area, Italy.

-the next three years, Vince traveled along with his unit, keeping the
+duty on the Italian boot, Vince traveled along with his unit, keeping the chow

-Northern Italy when the War in Europe came to an end on May 7,
+Italy when the War in Europe came to an end on May 7, 1945.
+He was discharged

 After the war, Vince and his